LadyElyssa/LadyElyssaAchievementGuides/README.md

 This pack focuses purely on Achievements and Collections by [Lady Elyssa](https://wiki.guildwars2.com/wiki/User:Lady_Elyssa) comprising of **_1000+ Trails_** and **_3000+ Markers_**. [[1]](https://mp-repo.blishhud.com/LadyElyssaAP.taco.html), [[2]](https://somsubhra.github.io/github-release-stats/?username=LadyElyssa&repository=LadyElyssaAchievementGuides&page=1&per_page=10000), [[3]](https://qwertycube.com/github-release-stats/)

-This pack began with Secrets of the Obscure and followed up with Janthir Wilds.
-I am now working my way back through the End of Dragons, Path of Fire and finally Heart of Thorns expansion before working my way forwward through the Living World Episodes.

 Principles
 * Markers and Trails for non-repeatable Achievements & Collections, for mostly repeatable content see [LadyElyssaTacoTrails](https://github.com/LadyElyssa/LadyElyssaTacoTrails)
 * Aim to provide smooth trails by: